The Americanization of Emily: Soundtrack

 The film introduced the song "Emily", composed by Johnny Mandel with lyrics by Johnny Mercer.
 Though an instrumental version is heard, and Mercer gets an-onscreen credit for the lyrics, a vocal version is not performed at any time during the film.
 The vocal version was recorded by Frank Sinatra with Nelson Riddle arranging and conducting on October 3, 1964 and included on the Reprise LP Softly, as I Leave You.
-It later was recorded by Andy Williams for Dear Heart (1965) and by Barbra Streisand for The Movie Album (2003).
+It later was recorded by Jack Jones for Dear Heart (1965) and by Barbra Streisand for The Movie Album (2003).

 Fashion

 The women's hairstyles, dress fashions, makeup, and shoes seen in the film have been criticized for being appropriate for 1964, not 1944.

 Filming

 The hotel suite party scene was filmed on November 22, 1963, the same day as President John F. Kennedy's assassination.